-The loan book of the Bank was predominantly comprised of regulatory retail category loans.
-During the recent year, the Bank has focussed on building secured book in Affordable Housing, Micro-housing loans and MSE loans, Loans to Financial Institutions, Vehicle loans and Gold loans.
-As a result, bank's secured book as of September 30, 2024 constitutes 64% of the gross portfolio.
+The loan book of the Bank predominantly comprises regulatory retail category loans.
+During the current year, the Bank has focussed on building secured book in Affordable Housing, Micro-housing loans and MSE loans, Loans to Financial Institutions, Vehicle loans and Gold loans.
+As a result, bank's secured book as of March 31, 2025 constitutes over 58% of total portfolio.
 To measure credit risk, different risk weights for different asset classes are applied by the Bank, as defined in BASEL II (NCAF) framework.